xL1fer/SD_2022_2023/README.md

 ## Projects done under the course Distributed Systems at the University of Aveiro

-All projects are done using Java programming language and consist in a concurrency problem where thieves assault a museum.
-The active entities are two types of thieves: Ordinary Thieves and Master Thief; the thieves access a couple of passive entities when performing their actions: Assault Parties, Museum, Concentration Site and Collection Site
+All projects are done using Java programming language and consist in a concurrency problem where thieves assault a museum The active entities consists in two types of thieves: Ordinary Thieves and Master Thief The thieves access a couple of passive entities when performing their actions: Assault Parties, Museum, Concentration Site and Collection Site

 - The first project is done using multithreading concurrency in the same computer